carlsmith/coffeeshop/docs/book/shortcuts.md

 ## Editor Keybindings

-- `Meta.Enter`: Execute the contents of the editor
+- `Meta.Enter`: Execute the editor content or selected text
-- `Meta.S`: Save the file
+- `Meta.S`: Set the hash to local storage
+- `Meta.M`: Render the editor content or selected text as Markdown
 - `Meta.Dot`: Focus the slate

-Note: When executing the contents of the editor, if some source is selected, only that source will be executed.
+When executing the editor content, the source will be treated as Literate CoffeeScript if the hash key ends with `.coffee.md` or `.litcoffee`.

 Beyond these keyboard shortcuts, you control everything using a little API.
 If you're new to CoffeeShop, you should look at the [Builtins](/docs/book/builtins.md) doc next.